MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 ### Security implications

-Unless you use SSO for the underlying data source, a DirectQuery report always uses the same fixed credentials to connect to the source once it's published to the Power BI service.
+Unless the underlying data source uses SSO, a DirectQuery report always uses the same fixed credentials to connect to the source once it's published to the Power BI service.
 Immediately after you publish a DirectQuery report, you must configure the credentials of the user to use.
 Until you configure the credentials, trying to open the report in the Power BI service results in an error.

 Once you provide the user credentials, Power BI uses those credentials for whoever opens the report, the same as for imported data.
 Every user sees the same data, unless row-level security is defined as part of the report.
 You must pay the same attention to sharing the report as for imported data, even if there are security rules defined in the underlying source.